Jim Lonborg: Early life

 Lonborg was born on April 16, 1942, in Santa Maria, California.
 His father was a professor of agriculture.
 Lonborg attended San Luis Obispo High School in San Luis Obispo, California, where he excelled in both baseball and basketball.
 One of his teammates was future major league pitcher Mel Queen, who would also become his brother-in-law.

-He attended Stanford University as a pre-med student on an academic scholarship, graduating in 1963.
+Lonborg attended Stanford University as a pre-med student on an academic scholarship, graduating in 1963.
 He pitched on the school's baseball team as a walk-on, and was its MVP as a junior.
 He was a walk-on player on the basketball team as well, but did not see a future as there was a star player ahead of him.
 He has been inducted into Stanford's Athletics Hall of Fame as a baseball player.

 During his college years, the Baltimore Orioles had an interest in Lonborg, and he played as an amateur on teams sponsored by the Orioles during his college career.
 In 1963, he played in the Basin League for the Oriole-sponsored Winner Pheasants, along with future Oriole Hall of Fame pitcher Jim Palmer, and future Oriole player and .300 hitter Merv Rettenmund.

 On August 14, 1963, he signed as an amateur free agent with the Boston Red Sox.
-The Red Sox had offered him a much higher signing bonus than the Orioles.
+The Red Sox' $25,000 signing bonus was far more than he had been offered by the Orioles.

 Professional baseball career

 Boston Red Sox

 Longborg spent only one year in the Red Sox minor league system (1964) before being called up to the team in 1965.
 In his rookie year for Boston, Lonborg had a 9–17 win loss record and 4.47 earned run average (ERA).
-In 1966, he improved his record to 10–10, and his ERA to 3.86.
+A groundball pitcher, he was badly hurt by a leaky Red Sox defense.
+In 1966, with the team's roster on an upswing, he improved his record to 10–10, and his ERA to 3.86.

 In the 1967 Red Sox' "Impossible Dream" season, Lonborg tied for the American League (AL) lead for pitchers in wins (22) and games started (39), and led the AL in strikeouts (246).
 He also led the league in hitting batters (19), after his pitching style changed under the tutelage of pitching coach Sal "The Barber" Maglie.
+Lonborg's nickname was "Gentleman Jim", while Maglie, as a pitcher for the Giants and Dodgers, was nicknamed "The Barber" for throwing high and tight to hitters who crowded the plate, a lesson he imparted to the now not-quite-as-gentlemanly (on the mound, anyway) Lonborg.